Code-Screen/Code-Screen.github.io/docs/viewing-candidate-report.md

 ### Unit Test Cases Result

 In the top left, you can see the number of unit test cases that passed and failed when we ran them against the candidate's submission.
-You can also view more details on the failing test cases, which contains a summary of the percentage of passing tests cases for each test suite and the individual failure message for each failing test case.
+You can also view more details on the failing test cases, which contains a summary of the percentage of passing assessments cases for each assessment suite and the individual failure message for each failing assessment case.

 ### Code Coverage Result
 Below the unit test cases summary, we show the code coverage results.
 This is the percentage of the candidate's code that is covered by unit test cases.<br><br>